A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

 In practice, solving~\eqref{eq:shape_space_distance} numerically is challenging.
 Indeed, it is relatively straightforward to discretize the $H^2$-metric and Riemannian energy functional by considering surfaces discretized as triangulated meshes~\cite{hartman2023elastic}, which allows us to frame the minimization over paths of surfaces as a standard finite-dimensional optimization problem.
-Yet, the optimizitation over reparametrizations of $q_1$ is challenging as the discretization of the diffeomorphism group $\D$ and its action on surfaces is not straightforward, see~\cite{jermyn2017elastic,su2020shape}.
-This motivates the need for alternative techniques for solving~\eqref{eq:shape_space_distance}.
-One approach, recently proposed in~\cite{hartman2023elastic,bauer2021numerical}, deals indirectly with the minimization over reparametrizations of $q_1$ by instead introducing a relaxation of the end time constraint $q(1) \approx q_1 \circ \varphi$ using a \emph{data attachment term} $\Gamma([q(1)], [q_1])$ that is independent of the parametrizations of either $q(1)$ or $q_1$.
+Yet, optimizing over reparametrizations of $q_1$ is challenging as the discretization of the diffeomorphism group $\D$ and its action on surfaces is not straightforward, see~\cite{jermyn2017elastic,su2020shape}.
+This motivates the need for alternative numerical techniques for solving~\eqref{eq:shape_space_distance}.

+One such approach, recently proposed in~\cite{hartman2023elastic,bauer2021numerical}, deals indirectly with the minimization over reparametrizations of $q_1$ by instead relaxing the end time constraint (i.e., only requiring $q(1) \approx q_1 \circ \varphi$) using a \emph{data attachment term} $\Gamma([q(1)], [q_1])$ that is independent of the parametrizations of either $q(1)$ or $q_1$.
 Broadly speaking, this approach involves solving the \emph{relaxed matching problem} below:

-where the minimization occurs over paths of surfaces $q(\cdot) \in C^{\infty}([0,1], \I)$ that satisfy the initial constraint $q(0) = q_0$ \emph{only}, and where $\Gamma([q(1)], [q_1])$ is a term that measures the discrepancy between the endpoint of the path $q(1)$ and the true target surface $q_1$, with $\lambda > 0$ being a balancing parameter.
-In particular, this approach allows us to bypass the optimization over the diffeomorphism group $\D$.
+where the minimization occurs over paths of surfaces \mbox{$q(\cdot) \in C^{\infty}([0,1], \I)$} that satisfy the initial constraint $q(0) = q_0$ \emph{only}, and where $\Gamma([q(1)], [q_1])$ is a discrepancy term between the endpoint of the path $q(1)$ and the true target surface $q_1$, with \mbox{$\lambda > 0$} being a balancing parameter.
+In particular, this approach allows us to entirely bypass the hurdle of optimizing over the diffeomorphism group $\D$.
 In this paper, we follow the approach of past works with unregistered surface data~\cite{bauer2021numerical,hartman2023elastic,hartman2023bare} and define $\Gamma$ specifically as a kernel metric on the space of varifolds.
-While we omit the technical details behind the construction of these so-called varifold fidelity metrics in this paper for concision, we refer interested readers to the works of~\cite{kaltenmark2017general,charon2013varifold} for further details.
+For concision, we omit the technical details behind the construction of these so-called \emph{varifold fidelity metrics} in this paper, and instead refer interested readers to the works of~\cite{kaltenmark2017general,charon2013varifold} for further details.